-At the moment you may be fully in control of your own finances and property.
-However, due to illness or incapacity, many people every year became unable to manage their own finances or to take decisions about their welfare.
+At the current moment, you may be fully in control of your own finances, property and making welfare decisions.
+However, due to illness, such as a stroke, brain injury or incapacity, many people every year become unable to manage their own finances or make decisions about their welfare.

 In such cases, it is possible to appoint someone you know and trust to take control of, or assist you with, your financial or personal welfare decisions.